rkoopmans/tinify-python/README.md

 py.test
 ```

-To test more runtimes, tox can be used
+To test more runtimes, tox can be used or something else

 ```
 tox